-Quick tips to keep your car clean during COVID
+Quick Tips to Keep Your Car Clean During COVID

 So that takes care of the kids.
 What if you happen to share your car with someone else?
 Perhaps your teenager has just got their learner’s permit, and wants to go out with some friends…

-The gear lever is probably the next most obvious area to make sure you cover during wipe-down.
+The gear lever is probably the next most-obvious arear to make sure you cover during wipe-down.
 Forget these at your peril.

 One should remember that seat controls should be carefully cleaned, as they are oh-so-appealing to toy with.
 I know, as my daughter loves them.
 Be sure to give them a scrub, as well as the fore/aft levers below the seat cushions.
 If you have older kids that can safely sit in the front passenger seat, then chances are that glovebox lever is either going to get played with or brushed against once or twice.
 And don’t forget about that neat little fold-out sunglasses door at the top of your windscreen because before you know it, you’ll instinctively reach for it and realize that it didn’t receive the once-over.